onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 low income ppl will care a lot about the rules being enforced whereas rich ppl won't care as much

 You are an expression of creativity by the universe - the more you express yourself and contribute towards something the more you’ll have imbued it with your essence
+You are an expression - a pattern of divine will

 Little pockets of curiosity, self-organising towards the expansion of consciousness over greater scales of space, time and abstraction